Charly García: Serú Girán (1978–1982)

-Luis Alberto Spinetta was another Argentine rock star of the time.
-His first band, Almendra, was one of the first in Argentine rock, getting its start before Sui Generis; now he had a band called Spinetta Jade.
-Perhaps because his style was darker, more complicated, and found harder to understand by many, he was a less popular star than Charly, and they were portrayed as enemies.
-Luis and Charly put that myth to bed on September 13, 1980, as their bands, Serú Girán and Spinetta Jade, played together.
+Luis Alberto Spinetta, another Argentine rock star of the time, would eventually cross paths with Serú.
+Spinetta's first band, Almendra, was one of the first in Argentine rock, predating Sui Generis.
+By the late 1970s, Spinetta had formed a jazz fusion/jazz rock band called Spinetta Jade.
+Spinetta Jade's darker and more complex style of music was harder for general audiences to understand at the time, making Spinetta a less popular star than Charly.
+Nevertheless, Spinetta and Charly dispelled the myth of their rivalry on September 13, 1980, when both their bands, Serú Girán and Spinetta Jade, played together for the first time.